Constitution

 • The receiving and counting of all offerings at all services, aided by the Assistant Treasurer or designated delegates.

-• To deposit these receipts to the credit of Pepperell Christian Fellowship.
+• Ensuring the deposit of these receipts to the credit of Pepperell Christian Fellowship.

-• To disburse funds for all approved expenses.
+• Ensuring the disbursement of funds for all approved expenses.

-• To prepare receipts of contributions for the calendar year by January 31st.
+• Preparing receipts of contributions for the calendar year by January 31st.

-• To prepare of the annual budget for the annual meeting.
+• Preparing the proposed annual budget for the annual meeting.

 Dismissal

-The Treasurer may be dismissed by a majority vote of either the Board of Deacons or the Board of Elders.
-The Treasurer shall be dismissed upon removal from the membership of the church.
+The Treasurer shall be dismissed according to the process outlined below in Section 4 of the Bylaws.
+The Treasurer shall be dismissed upon removal from membership of the Church.

 Assistant Treasurer